-Blog Writing Tips
+8 Groovy Blog Writing Tips

 When writing blog copy that’s SEO friendly there are a few things to keep in mind:

-2. Use Images to Support the Main Message.
-A relevant and contextual supporting image can draw the reader in.
-But be careful not to clutter your pages with unnecessary or irrelevant images.
-Find the right image(s) to support the main message of your blog post.
+Use Images to Support the Main Message.
+A relevant and contextually supporting image can draw the reader in.
+However, be careful not to clutter your pages with unnecessary or irrelevant images.
+Find the right imagery to support the main message of your blog post.
 It’s no longer appropriate to simply grab whatever you can find online.
 There are copyright concerns that are very real and people have been sued and fined for using the wrong content that they’ve found.
 Instead use royalty-free imagery that you can purchase from places like iStock, Adobe Stock, Shutterstock.
 There are also a host of free image websites like Pexels, Pixabay, Unsplash and more.